UoA-eResearch/On-Prem-SRE-UserGuide/docs/Data_Storage.md

 (ii) **Shared read-only:** A place where the data custodian can place data sets that are not to be changed by project team members.
 Data custodians have read-write access here and everybody else have read-only access.

-(iii) **Personal:** Each project team member has a personal folder in the SRE project where they have read-write privileges.
-Under personal folder there are two folders - Ingress and Egress.
-The data custodians/ingress and egress approvers access these folders to move in the requested files as part of data ingress or egress process.
+(iii) **Personal:** Personal folders of each user in the project will be listed in this folder.
+There are two subfolders under each project personal folder - ingress and egress folders.

+After researcher's data ingress request is approved by the custodian/approver, the data is placed in the personal-ingress folder.

+A researcher copies the data to be exported out of SRE in the personal-egress folder and requests egress and upon approval, the data is made availble to be downloaded.

+The data custodian can access any of these users’ personal folder to view/update/delete data in an SRE.

 ### Storage structure for Researcher